The State Library is temporarily closed until further notice. See updates here.

-Richard Neville is the Mitchell Librarian and Director Education & Scholarship at the State Library of NSW.
-With a research background in nineteenth Australian art and culture, he curated numerous exhibitions and published widely on colonial art and society.
+Richard Neville is the Mitchell Librarian and Director, Engagement at the State Library of NSW.
+With a research background in nineteenth century Australian art and culture, he curated numerous exhibitions and published widely on colonial art and society.
 He has also been extensively involved in the acquisition, arrangement, description and promotion of the Library’s renowned Australian research collections.

 What inspired you to take this role?